4Players/odin-server/README.md

 ### The `config.toml` file

-You can change the behavior of your ODIN server by modifying its configuration file called `config.toml`, which uses the [TOML][toml] format.
+You can change the behavior of your ODIN voice server by modifying its configuration file called `config.toml`, which uses the [TOML][toml] format.

 #### `public_address` <sub><sup>*Required*</sub></sup>